VS-AT4 mine

 The VS-AT4 and VS-AT4-EL are Italian minimum metal blast resistant anti-tank blast mines.
-The VS-AT4 uses a blast-resistant mechanical pressure fuze, while the VS-AT4-EL uses a programmable electronic pressure fuze with an integral anti-lifting function.
+The VS-AT4 uses a blast-resistant mechanical pressure fuze.
+In contrast, the VS-AT4-EL uses a programmable electronic pressure fuze with an integral anti-lifting function.

-The electronic fuze in the VS-AT4 has an active life of between one hour and one year which can be set in one-hour increments, at the end of which the mine will either self-destruct or disarm itself.
+The electronic fuze in the VS-AT4 has an active life of between one hour and one year, which can be set in one-hour increments, at the end of which the mine will either self-destruct or disarm itself.